Schuyler Colfax: Early life

-Schuyler Colfax was born in New York City on March 23, 1823, the son of Schuyler Colfax Sr. (1792–1822), a bank teller, and Hannah Stryker (1805–1872), both of Dutch ancestry, who had married on April 25, 1820.
-His grandfather, William Colfax, served in George Washington's Life Guard during the American Revolution and married Hester Schuyler, the second great granddaughter of Philip Pieterse Schuyler. and a cousin of General Philip Schuyler.
+Schuyler Colfax Jr. was born in New York City on March 23, 1823, the son of Schuyler Colfax Sr. (1792–1822), a bank teller, and Hannah Stryker (1805–1872), both of English and Dutch ancestry, who had married on April 25, 1820.
+His grandfather, William Colfax, served in George Washington's Life Guard during the American Revolution and married Hester Schuyler, the second great-granddaughter of Philip Pieterse Schuyler. and a cousin of General Philip Schuyler.
 William Colfax became a general in the New Jersey Militia after the Revolution and commanded a brigade during the War of 1812.

 Schuyler Colfax Sr. contracted tuberculosis and died on October 30, 1822, five months before Colfax was born.
 His sister Mary died in July 1823, four months after he was born.
 After the senior Colfax's death, Colfax's mother and grandmother ran a boarding house as their primary means of economic support.
 Colfax attended school in New York City until he was 10, when family financial difficulties caused him to end his formal education and take a job as a clerk in the store of George W. Matthews.

-Hannah Colfax and George Matthews were married in 1836, and the family moved to New Carlisle, Indiana, where Matthews ran a store which also served as the village post office.
+Colfax's mother married George Matthews in 1834, and the family moved to New Carlisle, Indiana, where Matthews ran a store that also served as the village post office.
 There, Colfax became an avid reader of newspapers and books.
-The family moved again in 1841, to nearby South Bend, Indiana, after Matthews became St. Joseph County Auditor.
+The family moved again, in 1841, to nearby South Bend, Indiana, after Matthews became St. Joseph County Auditor.
 He appointed Colfax as his deputy, a post that Colfax held throughout the eight years Matthews was in office.